MarekSzmyt/challenge_portfolio_marek/README.md

 ### User Experience

 #### login:
-- I would ignore white spaces in the e-mail in the beggining and at the end when validating the login.
+- I would ignore white spaces in the beggining and at the end when validating the e-mail
 #### general:
-- adding a plaer should be available at the players listing
+- adding a player should be available at the players listing
 - incosistent CTA
+- dropdown or toggle iwth all visible states for the language change, current solution is confusing and incosistent with login page
 #### adding a player:
 - asterix is not explained anywhere